Henhouse-Studio/autopop/README.md

 If it's too low, we skip and try the next one.
 Otherwise, the tables get merged and have a confidence score added.

 4. The table is now fully generated!
 If there was only one table required, then it just immediately returns the table and skips most of step 3.
 Otherwise, it goes into the step.

+An overview of the whole process is attached alongside the table too!

 You can test out the demo [here](https://hh-autopop.streamlit.app/)!